Self Descriptions made Easy

 Or it might got noticed, but paused with a „remind me in 20 minutes“ marker, or similar.
 I have set up numerous filters that surface things that could be urgent, or silence things that have no impact on my current work.

-It is my expectation, that everyone does something similar, so which sets my own expectations of reaction time.
+It is my expectation, that everyone does something similar, which sets my own expectations of reaction time.
 For more on that, read my text on Spam everyone and use your filters!

 Emails